-The residency will take place from June 19 through June 28, 2019 at Otis College of Art and Design.
-Priority applications are due by January 30, 2019 to be considered for a fellowship.
-Applications will remain open and notifications of acceptance will be sent on a regualrly after the priority deadline until the start of the program.
+The online workshop series will take place from June 23 through July 3, 2020.
+Priority applications are due by February 3, 2020 to be considered for a fellowship.
+After the priority deadline, applications will be accepted on a rolling basis as capacity allows until the start of the program.
 There is no application fee.

 Applications are now open!
+The deadline to submit your application has been extended to Wednesday, June 17, 2020.
 Please click the apply now button below to begin your application.
 You are able to save your application and return to it at anytime before the application deadline.

 Amy Bond is a contemporary women’s wear designer inspired by Fine Art and the changing cultural landscape.
 She believes in leaps of faith, and her most recent one found her on Project Runway; experimenting with the materials and skills she began at Stephens College while earning a BFA.
 Gigs in Couture Bridal followed, and then the first big leap in 1999 to Los Angeles and to her own collection.
 Many clients and a flagship store at One Colorado in Pasadena soon filled the landscape.
 From design and manufacturing the path of education reemerged and landed Amy at the Academy of Art University to complete her MFA; and now on to creating and generating fashion exploration in all its many forms.